Page loading ... Please wait.

 bibliography

-Yellow Butter Cake with Chocolate Frosting Recipe
+Yellow Butter Cake Recipe & Video

 Printer Friendly Page

 Place the cakes on a wire rack to cool, in their pans, for about 10 minutes.
 Then invert the cakes onto a greased rack.
-To prevent splitting, reinvert cakes so that tops are right side up.
+To prevent cracks, reinvert cakes so that tops are right side up.
 Cool completely before frosting.

 Makes one - 9 inch (23 cm) layer cake.